 Executive LLM in International Business Law

-The Executive LLM in International Business Law program is a blended learning graduate program that provides exposure to the core topics of international business practice.
+The Executive LLM in International Business Law Program is an online and blended learning graduate program that provides exposure to the core topics of international business practice.

-To earn the Executive LLM in International Business Law:
+To earn the Executive LLM in International Business Law (ELLM):

 A Flexible Program Schedule